Master Services Agreement (MSA)

 1. Term and Renewal

 1.1 Term.
-The Agreement begins on the Effective Date of the first Order and continues until terminated under Section 12.
+The Agreement commences on the Effective Date of the first Order and remains in effect until terminated in accordance with Section 12.
 Each Order has an initial term stated in the Order.
 If no term is stated, the initial term is one month.

 1.2 Renewal.
 Unless either party gives notice of non-renewal at least 30 days before the end of the then-current term, each Order auto-renews for successive one-month terms.